rauc/rauc/docs/terminology.rst

   They form an **install group**.
   An update can be applied only to members of the same group.

+..
+FIXME find a better term for this

 system configuration
   This configures the **controller** and contains compatibility information and slot definitions.